MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/images-icons/displaying-an-image.md

 	![](displaying-an-image-images/asset5.png "Click the Plus button")

 2. Select **Add Image Set** and the Image Set editor will be displayed for the new image set.
-From here, drag in images for each of the different devices and and resolutions required.
+From here, drag in images for each of the different devices and resolutions required.

 	![](displaying-an-image-images/asset7.png "The image set editor")